guettli/deadends-of-it/README.md

 Now I know: the file system is not an API.

+Use Case: a third party service sends you pairs of files.
+One image file and one json file.
+The json file contains meta information.
+If you receive the files via SMB/NFS/FTP and trigger the handling of these files via inotify, then you can't reject broken data.
+Imagine you get only the json file, but not the image file.
+Now you (the receiver) need to handle this broken data.
+If you use http, you can reject broken data and the issue is left to the sending party.
+And that's where the issue should be.
+The receiver can't fix broken data.
+It the job of the sender to transfer valid data.

+Of course above use case applies if you don't use inotify.
+You could use a cron-job which imports the files every five minutes.

 Today I prefer http.

+Shameless plug: You can use [tbzuploader](https://github.com/tbz-pariv/tbzuploader) to upload single or pairs of files via http.

 # Mail admin - a declining job